jundalisay/superb/content/en/research/george/progress-poverty/chapter-1.md

 According to this theory, then, high wages mean scarce labor and must be accompanied by low interest as abundant capital.
 In the reverse case, low wages mean abundant labor must be accompanied by high interest as scarce capital.

-But, in fact, the opposite is true=  Interest is high when wages are high.
-Interest is low when wages are low.
+But, in fact, the opposite is true: **Interest is high when wages are high.
+Interest is low when wages are low.**

 Wherever labor goes seeking higher wages, capital also flows seeking higher interest.
 Whenever there has been a general rise or fall in wages, there has been a similar rise or fall in interest at the same time.